 On Thursday, Mrs. Bennet repeatedly checked on the meal Cook was preparing.
 She wanted everything to be perfect, for certainly Mr. Bingley would form an attachment to one of her daughters.
 Both Kitty and Lydia claimed that he had likely found one of them completely irresistible.
 Lydia, however, continued to insist that he would be more suited for her if he were to wear military attire.

-That evening, Mr. Bingley arrived and he was ushered into the drawing room where the Bennets were gathered, waiting expectantly.
+That evening, Mr. Bingley arrived and was ushered into the drawing room where the Bennets were gathered, waiting expectantly.
 Elizabeth was pleased when she observed how he was steadfastly polite in the midst of Kitty’s and Lydia’s silly antics and her mother’s foolish outbursts.
 The conversation was all about Netherfield, what changes he might want to make, and whether he was pleased with the neighbourhood.

 “I shall not make any changes until I determine whether I want to purchase it.”